MichaelGombos/NYT-clone/README.md

 # THE NEW YORK TIMES CLONE

-This is a clone I built to practice positioning and floating elements in HTML
+This is a clone I built to practice BEM, positioning and floating elements in HTML

 ## Live